sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(test2).toBe(true);
 -->

-I think it really damages the readability of the code.
-The longer the condition, the harder it is to see the body:
+It really damages code readability, and the longer the condition, the harder it is to see its body:

 <!-- function test(recipeDetails) { -->